machine-drivers/docker-machine-driver-xhyve/README.md

 https://github.com/zchee/docker-machine-driver-xhyve/issues/18

 If macOS launched by the `Vagrant`, can be build, but will not be able to launch the Hypervisor.
-The cause probably because backend vm (Virtualbox, VMWare, parallels...) to hide the CPU infomation.
+The cause probably because backend vm (Virtualbox, VMWare, parallels...) to hide the CPU information.

 In the case of VMWare,